jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 ### GloVe

-The glove-wiki-gigaword-300 model used here is trained on 6B tokens from W ikipedia 2014 and the Gigaword dataset, other pre-trained GloVe models can be downloaded [from Stanford](https://nlp.stanford.edu/projects/glove/) or [from Gensim](https://github.com/RaRe-Technologies/gensim-data/releases/download/glove-wiki-gigaword-100).
+The glove-wiki-gigaword-300 model used here is trained on 6B tokens from Wikipedia 2014 and the Gigaword dataset, other pre-trained GloVe models can be downloaded [from Stanford](https://nlp.stanford.edu/projects/glove/) or [from Gensim](https://github.com/RaRe-Technologies/gensim-data/releases/download/glove-wiki-gigaword-100).

 ```python
 glove_model_path = "glove-wiki-gigaword-300"